daveythacher/LED_Matrix_RP2040/LED_Matrix/README.md

 Note these results are old.

 ## Interrupts
-Core 0 should run all interrupts.
-Core 1 should run all processing for GEN 1 and all GCLK interrupts for GEN 2 and GEN 3.
-Note GEN 2 and GEN 3 process in the ISR, however the DMA is activated before.
+Core 0 should run all front end serial logic.
+Core 1 should run all processing in loop for GEN 1 and all GCLK/multiplexing in loop for GEN 2 and GEN 3.
+Note GEN 2 and GEN 3 may process in the ISR on core 0, however the DMA is to be activated before if used.
 Processing in GEN 2 and GEN 3 should be very fast.
-There is no processing on Core 0 outside of interrupts.
+There is no processing on core 0 outside of GEN 1 multiplexing interrupts or front end serial protocols.

-Serial protocol interrupts are the highest priority.
+Serial protocol interrupts are the highest priority, but this is discouraged.
+(It is recommended to use core 0's loop.)
 Next is multiplexing interrupts, if any.
+(GEN 1 works this way.)
 Matrix algorithms are free to configure interrupts on Core 1 if they desire.
-Matrix algorithms own Core 1.
+Matrix algorithms own core 1.
+Note performance can slip if core 1 is mismanaged.
+Responsiveness is the most important thing and the multiplexing is to never be compromised under any case.

 ## Status
 ### lib/Matrix: